i don’t outright have anything against coconut oil, even though we broke up, but i’ve found that other oils are just better suited for hair and skin.

 - medium viscosity

-- very earthy and a tad horse-barn-y
+- very earthy and a tad horse-barn-y. it dominates the blend.

 - higher in vitamin C than oranges